b-juravic/react-jobly/jobly-frontend/design.md

   |_Search - gets function from Jobs as prop so that on Submit invoke function

   Search - take searchTerm and put into API call send it back to Parent to request

+Step 6 AUths
+  route to user login @ /login
+    store token in LocalStorage
+  @NavBar
+   'LogIn' if not logged in && LogIn Form
+      @ Homepage
+   else 'LogOut'

+  ALSO do Registration